renanthera/simc-wiki/Rogues.md

  actions.precombat+=/honor_among_thieves,cooldown=2.3,cooldown_stddev=0.1
 ```
 Note that this proxy Honor Among Thieves action is disabled if the Subtlety Rogue is simulated in an environment with other player profiles.

+**Since Simulationcraft 7.0.3, release 1** Honor Among Thieves is no longer in the simulator.

 ## Buffs
 Regular buffs for this class are not mentioned here, you just have to follow the standard [names formatting rules](TextualConfigurationInterface#Names_formatting.md).
 Also, don't forget that set bonuses are added as buffs to a character.
 Buffs can be used in conditional expressions for actions, see [ActionLists#Buffs\_and\_debuffs](ActionLists#Buffs_and_debuffs).